TDoA-Based Self-Supervised Channel Charting with NLoS Mitigation: System Model

 where $w$ denotes zero-mean Gaussian noise and $b_{i,j}$ represents a slowly varying bias term that accounts for systematic sensor drift.
 While the variance of $w$ typically grows with the elapsed interval $|t_j - t_i|$, the bias term $b_{i,j}$ also accumulates over time, leading to an increasing deviation between the true and measured displacement.
 To mitigate this drift, displacement data are collected only within a maximum interval $\epsilon$, such that $|t_j - t_i|\leq \epsilon$.

 It is important to note that the algorithm operates in a fully self-supervised manner during both the training and testing phases.
 Consequently, no ground-truth position label needs to be associated with the CIR measurements for either position estimation or coordinate alignment.
-The only difference between the two phases is the input data; while displacement information is assumed to be available and leveraged during training, the model is able to generalize and function without displacement data during testing.
+The only distinction between the two phases lies in the input data; while displacement information is assumed to be available and leveraged during training, the model is able to generalize and function without displacement data during testing.